Mohamed Zidan: International career

 Zidan was not out of the woods yet when it comes to controversy as he was reportedly injured in training with the national team before their match with Angola, ART reporter said that he thought that Zidan is being "spoilt", and that he refused to continue the warm up and treatment for him before the game, this was denied by Shawky Gharib the Egyptian Head Coach, Zidan and the Manager; Hassan Shehata.

 After missing a few games and a few starts after the display in the opening Cameroon game, Zidan was used as a substitute on numerous occasions, always posing a great threat to the opposition.
 He was used in the 2008 Africa Cup of Nations in Ghana as a striker, sometimes a lone striker, a winger and as an offensive midfielder.
 One of the most notable plays was in the final against Cameroon, when he applied pressure on veteran defender Rigobert Song and effectively wrestled the ball out of the defender's legs and managed to supply Mohamed Aboutrika for the winning goal.

 In Egypt's opening 2009 FIFA Confederations Cup game, Zidan scored two goals against Brazil in a 4–3 loss.

-He was called up to rejoin Egypt national football team for the 2010 Africa Cup of Nations in Angola.
+He was called up to rejoin Egypt national team for the 2010 Africa Cup of Nations in Angola.
 He was Egypt's striker along with Emad Moteab.
 He played in the opening Group C match against Nigeria.
 He scored his a goal against Algeria in the semifinal, in a match that ended 4–0 to Egypt, and where he also assisted Mohamed Abdel-Shafy for the 3–0 goal.
 He supplied the final's winning goal, once again, but not to Aboutrika this time; this time it was Mohamed Nagy Gedo who got the winning goal.

 On 3 March 2010, Zidan scored the only goal for Egypt in a 3–1 loss to England.
 Zidan is unlikely to play for Egypt again after refusing to play a crucial qualifiers match against Central African Republic to fly off to China for a discussion with a Chinese club.